Smoked Bone-in Pork Loin Ribs

 I was curious to see how the outside temperature would affect whatever I would smoke (and I was craving ribs).
 So, I set up the smoker and anticipated 5 other adults to help devour my results.

 I started with 8.5 lbs of Bone-In Pork Loin Back Ribs, an improvised rib rub recipe and Sticky Fingers Smokehouse Habenero Hot Sauce.
 I used a similar technique of smoking that I’ve done before.
 Thoroughly rub the rib rub over the meat and place in the refrigerator for 3-4 hours.
 Fire up your smoker for a good 45 minutes until you have a steady temperature.
 Place your flavored wood chips (wrapped in foil with holes).
 Then smoke the ribs for 4 hours or until you have reached an internal temperature of 160-165F.
 I have a new thermometer that I’ve been using (which I will review at a later date) that allows you to monitor the internal temperature while it is grilling.
 You can even set the display to signal you when you’ve reached a desired internal temperature.
 But keep in mind, 8.5 lbs in some grills can be a lot of meat.
-I had to keep rotating them so the heat stayed consistent throughout.
+I had to keep rotating the Smoked Bone-in Pork Loin Ribs so the heat stayed consistent throughout.

 - KyleSmoked Bone-in Pork Loin Ribs,